Grimsby & Immingham Electric Tramway No. 14

 After many years in store it went to the National Railway Museum in York (1988-1990) before coming to Crich in June 1990.

-Despite its current ‘ugly duckling’ status, it would be nice to think that the advent of a new era of ‘tram trains’ in years to come might prompt a well-deserved renewal of interest in, and respect for, a remarkable early attempt to combine the advantages of two complementary forms of public transport in a single vehicle.
+Despite its current ‘ugly duckling’ status, it would be nice to think that the advent of a new era of ‘tram trains’ might prompt a well-deserved renewal of interest in, and respect for, a remarkable early attempt to combine the advantages of two complementary forms of public transport in a single vehicle.

 - Type of tram